EricMFink/PRcasebook/_pages/Part1.md

 The ABA House of Delegates approved the [Model Code of Professional Responsibility](https://www.americanbar.org/content/dam/aba/administrative/professional_responsibility/mrpc_migrated/mcpr.pdf), a comprehensively revised set of rules, on August 12, 1969.

-The Model Code, in various forms and versions, was the ABA’s central document on professional responsibility from 1970 through 1981.
+The Model Code, in various forms and versions, was the ABA's central document on professional responsibility from 1970 through 1981.

 The Model Code marked a significant shift from the Canons in its organization and scope.
 Where the Canons were idealistic and relied on external judgments to clarify conflicting priorities and refine broad goals, the Model Code contained _three distinct but interrelated parts_: